rreece/rreece.github.io/sw/markdown-memo/09-appendix-a.md

 Special files
 -------------------------------------------------------------------------------

-There are a few special files that help steer the execution of `markdown-memo` or are otherwise exceptional.
+There are a few special files that help steer the execution of markdown-memo or are otherwise exceptional.

 Documentation:

 -   `README.md` - Please empty this file and adapt it to your project.
--   `VERSIONS` - Documents the chronology of `markdown-memo` versions.
+-   `VERSIONS.md` - Documents the chronology of markdown-memo versions.
 Feel free to delete or adapt this to your project.

 Primary files edited by the user: